NEOdinok/backend-node/17_nestjs.md

 - **Providers** Can be any class that can be injected into other classes through the constructor, including services, repositories, factories, helpers, etc.
 - **Services** Usually decorated with **@Injectable()**.
 Used to abstract business logic or interact with databases,
 - **Pipes** Used for input data transformation or validation, applied at the route parameter level, globally, or at the route handler level.
-- **Exception Filters** Catch exceptions that occur during request processing.
+- **Exception Filters** Let us plug into global `ExceptionsHandler` thing and alter the behaviour a bit.
 - **Interceptors** Extend basic method functionality, allowing additional logic before or after the execution of a method.
 - **Decorators** Used to add additional **metadata** to classes, methods, and parameters.
 - **Guards** Responsible for authorization and other access checks, controlling **whether a specific request is allowed**.